angstone/lord/README.md

 ## HOW TO WORK WITH THIS FRAMEWORK?

-* SEPARATE YOUR BACKEND IN SIMPLE ACTIOS OR VIEWS API ROUTES.
+* Separate your backend in simple ACTIOS or VIEWS.

-An action perform changes in DB or dispatch triggers in the backend.
+** An action perform changes in DB or dispatch triggers in the backend.
-An view is just a data access.
+** A view is just a data access.

 If you want to add an action: